Emails sent to email@example.com will be distributed to the entire City Council.

-I retired in 2002 after spending 33 years in education as a teacher and assistant principal at Joseph A. Leonard Jr. High in Old Town for 18 years, and was principal of Brewer High School for 15 years.
+I retired in 2002 after spending thirty-three years in education as a teacher and assistant principal at Joseph A. Leonard Jr. High in Old Town for eighteen years, and was principal of Brewer High School for fifteen years.
 Following retirement, I served on the Brewer High School District Trustees, responsible for building and grounds for the school department, and chaired the group in getting the Brewer Community School built.
-This is my 5th year on the Brewer City Council.
-This past winter, I was the co-chair of the Eastern Maine BCD Basketball Tournament at the Bangor Auditorium.
+I have served as the co-chair of the Eastern Maine BCD Basketball Tournament at the Bangor Auditorium.
 Currently, I am the president of Rocky Knoll Golf Country Club in Orrington.
-I have been married to my loving wife Jean for 44 years.
+I have been married to my loving wife Jean for fifty-two years.
 We have two sons: Jeff, his wife Kelly and our grandson Andrew; Jon, his wife Brandy and our twin grandchildren, Addison and Trent.

 Following retirement, I decided I wanted to give back to the City of Brewer to help guide its future.
 As a Councilor, I address each issue, listen to all sides and do what I think is in the best interest of the citizens.
 It is not about politics, but rather doing what is right.
 I enjoy serving you and look forward to helping guide Brewer into a prosperous future, as we look to attract businesses to Brewer.
-We were just selected as one of nine communities in Maine that are the most business friendly.
+We have been selected as one of the best communities in Maine for being business friendly.
 If you are looking to do business, please contact us and we will put our full team at your disposal to get all of your questions answered at once.
 Go Brewer!

 Councilor Joseph Ferris

-I was born and raised in Brewer, and my parents ran a department store here for more than 40 years.
+I was born and raised in Brewer, and my parents ran a department store here for more than forty years.
 I graduated from the University of Maine in 1966 with a Bachelors of Science degree.
 While there, I played baseball and was the recipient of the College World Series Most Outstanding Player Award in 1964.
-I graduated from the University of Maine School of Law in 1970, and have practiced law in Brewer for the last 42 years.
-I’ve been involved in many Brewer groups and organizations over the years, including the Brewer Economic Development Corporation and the Brewer School Board.
-I’ve had leadership roles in the Penobscot County Bar Association and the revitalization of Doyle Field in the late 80’s, and Coffin & Heddericg field enhancements in the mid-90’s.
-I’ve been a City Councilor for the last 10 years, having served as Mayor in 2005 and 2011.
+I graduated from the University of Maine School of Law in 1970, and have practiced law for the last fifty years.
+I’ve been involved in many Brewer groups and organizations over the years, including the Brewer Economic Development Corporation and the Brewer School Committee.
+I’ve had leadership roles in the Penobscot County Bar Association, the revitalization of Doyle Field in the late 80’s, and Coffin & Heddericg field enhancements in the mid-90’s.
+I have served as Brewer’s Mayor in 2005 and 2011.
 I live on Wintergreen Way with my beautiful life partner, Carol.
 I have one daughter, Jaime.

 I grew up in Bradley and Bangor attending John Bapst Memorial High School.
 Later studying at Trinity College in Burlington, Vermont towards a degree in History.
-Residing in Brewer for a total of 27 years.
-I have been married for 31 years to my husband Tim, we share three grown children Ryan, Katelan, and Chase and have two wonderful granddaughters Ryleigh and Savanah.
+My husband Tim and I have resided in Brewer for over 30 years.
+We share three children and two wonderful granddaughters.

-From a young age I began working for my family’s security and investigation company.
-I went on to run several small businesses then progressed to a Hotel General Manager.
-In the 1990’s I began working for a large Telecommunication Company.
-Holding positions as a Service Rep., Supervisor in Customer Service and Union Steward for CWA local 1400.
+I grew up working for my family’s security and investigation company.
+Later working my way into a Hotel General Manager position.
+The majority of my work experience is with a large Telecommunication Company and as an Union Steward for CWA local 1400.
 I believe in Volunteerism.
-I served on many boards and committees for the City of Brewer over the last 20 years.
-This year was my 19th year at the Maine Summer Special Olympics working with the Telephone Pioneers as a life member.
-I coached PAL Softball, Brewer Youth Wrestling and was the Brewer Little League Player Agent for many years.
+I served on many boards and committees for the City of Brewer over the last 20+ years, as well as volunteering at the Maine Summer Special Olympics through the Telephone Pioneers as a life member.
+I coached PAL Softball, Brewer Youth Wrestling and was the Brewer Little League Player Agent.